OfficeDev/VBA-content/VBA/Excel-VBA/articles/range-width-property-excel.md

 # Range.Width Property (Excel)

-Returns a  **Variant** value that represents the width, in units, of the range.
+Returns a  **Double** value that represents the width of a range in points.

 ## Syntax